gwijthoff/texting/index.md

 ## social media

-- Install the ["People You May Know Inspector"](https://gizmodo.com/keep-track-of-who-facebook-thinks-you-know-with-this-ni-1819422352) to keep track of how Facebook recommends "friendships" across your extended social networks, and read up on its [unsuccessful attempts](https://gizmodo.com/facebook-wanted-us-to-kill-this-investigative-tool-1826620111) to kill this and other tools developed by journalists to investigate the platform.
-- Conduct self-surveillance using ProPublica's "What Facebook Thinks You Like," and Cambridge's "Apply Magic Sauce" in order to see (and alter) how Facebook creates your psychological profile.
-- Fuzzify.me

 ## data brokers

 - Request your profile from Acxiom, a data broker, to see what has been unwittingly collected about you and block that information from being used or sold